 – excerpted from the executive summary, NSF workshop report

-I was invited to attend this workshop as the only student at a business school.
-I was fortunate to discuss a wide variety issues with established researchers, teachers, and practitioners working in design.
+I was invited to attend this workshop as the only business student.
+I have discussed a wide variety of issues with researchers, teachers, and practitioners.
 We worked in groups discussing interdisciplinary design research and nurturing design faculty, and presented the summaries (click here for the team presentations).

 In particular, recommendations on design research are worth sharing (click here for the final report).

 A large-scale, sustained education agenda must be supported and complemented by a research agenda that studies the pertinent questions and develops the knowledge and methods to address them.
 While interdisciplinary education is readily understood, interdisciplinary research is much less so.
 Rather than perceiving design research as an interdisciplinary area, it is more advantageous to view Design as a discipline in itself that can combine knowledge from other disciplines, akin to our concept of medicine as a discipline.
 Examples of design research topics include:

 - Exploration of the intersection and interaction of people, products, and systems;